 In answer to this song’s title – yes!
 In fact, never stop feeling, for those emotions and sensations help guide you along this weird crooky path taking into the unknown.
 And if you’d love to have some smooth easygoing indie pop along on the journey, Greg Bounce’s music is an ideal companion.
 Also, the artist is just building up momentum as he has plans for releasing his debut album and EP in the near future!

-Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, and Spotify.
+Don’t forget to support this project and follow Greg Bounce on Instagram, Facebook, Twitter, Apple Music, and Spotify.
 You can obviously find it in the following Playlists: Less Than 1,000 Followers, Indie Only, Fresh Singles, Alterindie State Of Mind, and, 12 New Songs This Week.

 P.S.
 If you enjoy discovering new artists and fresh new music you can subscribe to this blog Less Than 1,000 Followers and follow the Playlist with all the artists that we have presented here!!!